“This friend of mine, we have really different views on a lot of things — but we just don’t talk about politics!” Sound

 I write a blog about traveling and living abroad.
 But those topics are not confined to hiking trails, foodie tours, or the search for the best hidden gems.
 There’s more to this than passport stamps and shitty Mark Twain quotes.
 It has everything to do with people and how we view them.
 It has everything to do with your so-called “politics.”

 And the reason why is simple, even if the problems themselves are not: travel does not exist in a vacuum.
 When we move through the world, we are benefiting from or being challenged by a range of issues, both on a local and a global scale.
 Racism, sexism, colonialism, homophobia, xenophobia — you can’t separate travel from these realities any more than you can separate it from adventure, exploration, and the great debate over whether people should be allowed to fully recline their airplane seat.

-Travel writing is overwhelmingly done by white people and centered on white perspectives; travel itself is a luxury that, relatively speaking, only a privileged few can even take advantage of.
+The kind of travel writing that garners mainstream attention is overwhelmingly done by white people and centered on white perspectives; travel itself is a luxury that, relatively speaking, only a privileged few can even take advantage of.
 Skipping your takeaway latte every day might help some people save enough money for six months of backpacking through South America — but that’s not going to work for everyone.

 Everything — including how hard or easy it is to obtain a passport, cross the border, or safely exist in other spaces — has to do with your nationality, your race, your class, your gender, and everything else that makes up your identity.
 If you’re not aware of that, it’s probably because you’ve never had to be.
 That’s what people mean when they talk about privilege.